 Editor's Note: I'm excited to welcome back Suzanne Nance as a regular contributor.
 She previously wrote a guest post on preparation tips for climbing at high altitudes based on her experience climbing the tallest mountains on each of the 7 continents.

-Sounds like a perfect time for a Road Trip!
+It sounds like a perfect time for a road trip!

 For great fall foliage viewing, I suggest picking one of the Great Lakes Circle Drives.
 Just pick any Great Lake and go for it!

 You can find detailed information online or head out with a map in hand.

 I suggest a roadmap and not a Goggle Map app just in case you have any desire to wander off course.

 There are two disadvantages to using a phone app.